AhmedSalahHassanQatar/PRODIGY_CS_02/README.md

 📌 Summary of the Process

-Step 1️⃣ Load Image

-Action: Open the image and convert it to an array
+1️⃣ Step: Load Image		            Action: Open the image and convert it to an array

-2️⃣ Encrypt	Apply XOR with a key to scramble pixel values
+2️⃣ Step: Encrypt	                  Action: Apply XOR with a key to scramble pixel values

-3️⃣ Save Encrypted Image	Store the encrypted result
+3️⃣ Step: Save Encrypted Image	      Action: Store the encrypted result

-4️⃣ Decrypt	XOR again with the same key to restore the image
+4️⃣ Step: Decrypt                    Action: XOR again with the same key to restore the image

-5️⃣ Save Decrypted Image	Store the restored image
+5️⃣ Step: Save Decrypted Image       Action: Store the restored image

 📂 Folder Setup